ehsanasgharzde/pong-game/README.md

 # Pong Game

-This Pong Game is a classic arcade-style game implemented in Python using the Tkinter library.
+This Pong Game is a classic arcade-style game implemented in Python using the Turtle library.
 The game consists of several modules, each responsible for different aspects of the game.

 ## Modules